-The PUD’s residential rate remains 10.4 cents per kilowatt-hour (kWh), keeping it competitive with other Northwest electric utility rates and below the national average of 12.95 cents/kWh.
+The PUD’s residential electric rate will remain 10.4 cents per kilowatt-hour (kWh) in 2021, keeping it competitive with other Northwest electric utility rates and below the national average of 12.95 cents/kWh.

 “This past year has been a challenge for many of our customers and I’m glad that we’re able to deliver on our promise to bring affordable power to those we serve,” said PUD GM/CEO John Haarlow.
 “It’s a credit to our staff who continue to work hard to keep costs down and find new and innovative ways to operate the business more efficiently.”

 In October, PUD rates could be adjusted once the Bonneville Power Administration incorporates its rates and credits that pass-through to PUD customers.
 This adjustment is expected to be at or below inflation overall, with the potential for flat to decreased rates for PUD residential customers.
 Details will be shared with BPA’s customers, including the PUD, in July.

 PUD Commissioners also approved the budget for the utility’s water and generation systems on Tuesday.

 The PUD’s 2021 forecasted energy retail sales are down approximately $5 million from 2020 budgeted retail sales, due in large part to the effects of the COVID-19 pandemic.
 Since March, the PUD’s commercial and industrial sales are down approximately 6%, while residential sales are up about the same due to workers and students spending more time at home.